 We love Nevada – but as most full-time travelers, it’s only fun in the right weather.
 We were lucky enough to visit when the weather was cool and had a great time exploring.

-Nevada is covered with ruins, abandoned mining towns and even older ghost towns.
+Nevada is also covered with ruins, abandoned mining towns and even older ghost towns.
+Check those out!
+So amazing!

 So … Here you go!